Consistency Is Ruining My Life

 Volume ≠ consistency.

-I keep chasing volume because it feels like proof—like evidence of consistency.
+I keep chasing volume because it feels like proof, like evidence of consistency.
 Proof that I’m capable.
 What you repeat gets refined.
-It will grow and you will improve.
-Doing more works when the goal is to stack progress over time, which we know from compounding interest.
+It will grow and you’ll improve.
+Doing more works when the goal is to stack progress over time, which we understand thanks to compounding interest.

 Letting go of control can help you reconnect with life and the people in it.